tspence/swashbuckle-doc-tools/README.md

 [![NuGet](https://img.shields.io/nuget/v/SdkGenerator.svg?style=plastic)](https://www.nuget.org/packages/SdkGenerator/)

-# Swashbuckle SDK Generator
+# SDK Generator

+This is an opinionated SDK generation program.
+If you have a well-formed and consistent OpenAPI (also known as Swagger) definition for your API, you can use this program allows to automatically generate SDK clients for supported languages.
-This program allows you to generate a hand-optimized software development kit for different programming languages for your REST API.
-It can also generate documentation in Markdown or Readme formats.
+It can also generate documentation in Markdown or Readme formats, and it can generate patch notes to show the changes in your API over time.

 Example usage of this program:
 * [ProjectManager](https://developer.projectmanager.com/getting-started/software-development-kits)